Adepts-Of-0xCC/blog/_posts/HooksOn-HootOff-VitaminizingMiniDump/2021-02-09-HooksOn-HootOff.md

 # EoF

-Although this wasn't an incredible discovery, playing with memory is always fun ^o^ Also, if you made it to the end of this article, you might want the full code of this PoC.
+Although this wasn't an incredible discovery, playing with memory is always fun ^o^.
+Also, if you made it to the end of this article, you might want the full code of this PoC.
 Available as usual [in our GitHub, Adepts-Of-0xCC](https://github.com/Adepts-Of-0xCC/MiniDumpWriteDumpPoC)

 Feel free to give us feedback at our twitter [@AdeptsOf0xCC](https://twitter.com/AdeptsOf0xCC).